 When I was the one being spoken to, it was bad.
 When I was the model, it was good.
 I was learning that comparison is an important part of life, but I didn’t really understand it.

 I was never asked the classic question about jumping off a cliff, but I was aware of it.
-I even prepared an answer just in case, which was, “It depends on what was at the bottom of the cliff.”
+I even prepared an answer just in case, which was, “That would depend on what was at the bottom of the cliff.”

 Today I know I was blessed to have never given that answer, clever though I thought it was when I was a pre-teen.
 At the same time, logic was beginning to come into play in my thinking.
 I was starting to see that following the crowd was not always a good idea, even though there was this thing called “peer pressure.”